MileHacker Logo

 • Line 1 is most useful for tourists, connecting the city center directly to the Valley of the Temples (Porta V entrance) and Archaeological Museum.

-• Purchase tickets (biglietto urbano) before boarding at tobacconists (Tabacchi shops), newsstands (edicola), or cafes.
+• Purchase tickets (biglietto urbano) prior to boarding at tobacconists (Tabacchi shops), newsstands (edicola), or cafes.

 • Validate your ticket immediately upon boarding the bus using the machine onboard.
-Failure to validate results in a fine.
+Omission to authenticate results in a fine.

 • A single ride typically costs between €1.20 and €2.00.
 Drivers usually do not sell tickets onboard, or they sell them at a higher price.